 Your organization may be audited or monitored to ensure that it is initiating or enhancing community policing in accordance with the community policing strategy or strategies you indicated in your application and that the officers hired (or an equal number of redeployed veteran officers) are used to implement this strategy.
 We understand that your community policing needs may change during the life of your award.
 We also recognize that this strategy may incorporate a broad range of possible community policing strategies and activities and that your agency may implement particular community policing strategies from the plan on an as-needed basis throughout the life of the award.
-Minor changes to this plan may be made without prior approval of the COPS Office; however, recipients will be required to report on progress or changes to the community policing strategies originally identified in your CHP application should be documented within your quarterly progress report.
+Minor changes to this plan may be made without prior approval of the COPS Office; however, recipients will be required to report on progress or changes to the community policing strategy (if any) through required quarterly progress reports.
+Any changes to the community policing scope or strategies originally identified in your CHP application should be documented within your quarterly progress report.
 If your agency's community policing strategy changes significantly, you must submit those changes to the COPS Office for approval through the quarterly progress report.
 Changes are significant if they deviate from the specific crime problem(s) originally identified and approved in the community policing strategy submitted with the application.
-Additional information about community policing may be found in appendix C, "Community policing defined," on page 62 of this manual.
+Additional information about community policing may be found in the appendices of this manual.